System Architecture

 Observability — Dual-Lane Cockpit

 Two independent cockpits.
 Same KPI set.
 Different data sources.
 Zero shared state.
+Stable lane is for governed production traffic; Volatile lane is for exploratory or high-variance environments where wider timing surfaces are intentional.

 Stable Cockpit